Svetlana Kitić: Marriages and relationships

-In 1995, Kitić began dating the betting shop entrepreneur as well as former boxer and gambling enthusiast with reported criminal ties Zoran "Koča" Kovačević.
+In 1995, Kitić began dating the entrepreneur Zoran "Koča" Kovačević, who had been running the Zona Sreće betting shop chain in Belgrade.
+He had formerly been active as a boxer and was furthermore known around town as a gambling enthusiast with reported criminal ties.
 Like Kitić, who had at that point had two children from previous marriages, Kovačević also had three children from a previous marriage of his own.
 In early May 1998, the couple had a child, daughter Aleksandra (Saška), born out-of-wedlock.
 On 18 May 1998, only two weeks after the birth of their daughter, Kovačević was murdered in a gangland-style targeted slaying by two gunmen who opened fire from automatic weaponry as he entered his BMW 318 parked in front of Kitić's house at Belgrade's Braće Jerković neighbourhood where the couple resided.
-Considered to be tied to events in the late 1990s Belgrade underworld as part of a fight over control of gambling rackets—and taking place only weeks after killing of a prominent organized crime-connected entrepreneur, Lavovi betting shop owner Jusuf "Jusa" Bulić—Kovačević's murder remains unsolved.
+Considered to be tied to events in the late 1990s Belgrade underworld as part of a fight for control over gambling rackets—and taking place only weeks after the killing of an even more prominent organized crime-connected entrepreneur, Lavovi betting shop owner Jusuf "Jusa" Bulić—Kovačević's murder remains unsolved.
 In later interviews, Kitić—nursing their baby daughter at the time of Kovačević's murder—revealed that she had lost her breast milk as a result of the shock and had subsequently experienced major problems nursing the infant.
 In an interview decades after Kovačević's murder, looking back on her past romantic relationships, 62-year-old Kitić referred to him as "the love of her life".

 In 2007, she married Milan Magić with whom she took part on a reality television show; their marriage ended in 2014.